OVGU-VET-TechEd/Self_Learning_Nuggets_AI_Basics/04_Prompting_V4.md

 # 🎯 Understanding Prompts: The Foundation of AI Communication

-## What is a Prompt?
+@competencyHighlight(What is a Prompt?)

 **Definition:** A prompt is any input you give to an AI system to elicit a specific response—a question, instruction, or request that guides AI behavior and output quality.

 **Key Insight:** Prompting is **conversational programming**—you're telling the AI what to do using natural language rather than code.
 Like good teaching questions, effective prompts are:

 - **Clear and specific**

 - **Contextually grounded**

 - **Purpose-driven**

 - **Appropriately structured**

 ## The Anatomy of Effective Prompts